arkanoryn/remote_day/README.md

 >
 > _... yeah, before all the changes_

-The code syntax is check by [Hound](https://houndci.com/) on each pull-request.
+The code syntax is checked by [Hound](https://houndci.com/) on each pull-request.

 #### CI
 > To determine/configure